Yuanhang H8

 The Yuanhang H8 is a battery electric mid-size crossover SUV produced by the Chinese manufacturer Yuanhang Auto, a subsidiary of Dayun Group.

 Overview

-The H8 was initially previewed at the Yuanhang brand launch at the 2022 Chengdu Auto Show, before it was officially revealed at the 2023 Chengdu Auto Show in August, and went on sale on 2023.
+The H8 was initially previewed at the Yuanhang brand launch at the 2022 Chengdu Auto Show, before it was officially revealed at the 2023 Chengdu Auto Show in August, and went on sale in 2023.

 The vehicle is based on Yuanhang's BHD (Beyond the Horizon of Drive) electric vehicle platform developed co-developed by Bosch and Huawei.